Omegapy/MyRaylibTemplate/README.txt

 -----------------------------------------------------------------------------------------------------------------------------

                                        My Raylib Template

 This is my raylib library template for MS. Visual Studio.
-Clone and you are good to go.
+The template is slim and easy to use. :raised_hands:
-One easy first step to start making video games with raylib.
+It is one of the fastest ways to be up and coding using the Raylib library. :runner:

-Video how to use/clone this template: https://www.youtube.com/watch?v=JKa_VJIMU0w
+Follow the link below for the guidelines on how to utilize the template:

-Note that the template includes the input mouse example from https://www.raylib.com/examples.html and it also includes some of my comment templates.
+Note that the template (main.cpp) includes the input mouse example from https://www.raylib.com/examples.html and it also includes some of my comment templates.

 -----------------------------------------------------------------------------------------------------------------------------